metamath/lamp-guide/docs/11/index.md

 We need to tell metamath-lamp our goal.
 So we're going to add a statement and type in our goal statement.

-> In the Editor select the
+> In the Editor click on the
 > icon <img width="16" height="16" src="add.svg" alt="add"> (add new statement).
-> Don't try to select the similar
+> Don't try to click on the similar
 > icon <img width="16" height="16" src="duplicate.svg" alt="duplicate"> as
 > that would try to create a duplicate (the tool won't let you do that anyway).
 > Enter